s2010595014/clc3-project/test.md

 ## Install options
 There are a few different ways to install Spinnaker, the recommended way being with Halyard, and other options including Helm and deployment manager.
 As Halyard was recommended this option is used.
-Halyard installs easily and remotely connects to the cluster you are running Spinnaker.
+Halyard installs easily and remotely connects to the cluster you are running Spinnaker on.
 ```
 #get the lastest Halyard release
 curl -O https://raw.githubusercontent.com/spinnaker/halyard/master/install/debian/InstallHalyard.sh